 Each disease has its own characteristics of the spread of rashes.

-This is especially true of childhood diseases.
-Consider which of them the child's rash appears on the legs and arms, as well as on the body and face.
+This is especially true for childhood diseases.
+Let's look at which of them cause a rash on the child's legs and arms, as well as on the body and face.

 Chickenpox

 This disease occurs most often in children.
-They don't get vaccinated against her.
-The first sign of this disease is the appearance of red spots, which very quickly turn into the stage of blisters.
-In addition to blisters on the face, head, body, there is also a rash on the child's legs and arms.
-The temperature is elevated, for some time the baby may experience weakness, headache.
+There are no vaccinations for it.
+The first sign of this disease is the appearance of red spots, which very quickly turn into blisters.
+In addition to blisters on the face, head, and body, the child also has a rash on the legs and arms.
+The temperature is elevated, and the baby may experience weakness and headache for some time.

-If the blister is ripped off, then scars remain.
-The main problem of this disease is that the child's rash on the arms and legs itches, there is a risk of infection.
+If the blister is torn off, scars remain.
+The main problem of this disease is that the rash on the child’s arms and legs itches, and there is a risk of infection.
 The doctor may prescribe medications to relieve itching.

 Rubella

-This disease occurs with fever.
-In older children, joint pains, general intoxication are possible.
-Rashes are shown on the 1st day or on the second day.
-First - on the face, neck, torso, then a small rash spreads in the child on the arms and legs, mainly on the folds.
-The younger the child, the easier this disease progresses.
+This disease occurs with elevated temperature.
+In older children, joint pain and general intoxication are possible.
+Rashes appear on the 1st day or on the second day.
+First - on the face, neck, torso, then a small rash spreads on the child’s arms and legs, mainly on the folds.
+The younger the child, the milder this disease occurs.

-However, adolescents may have complications such as encephalitis, meningoencephalitis.
-This disease is especially dangerous for pregnant women, fetal malformations are possible.
-Vaccination is also prohibited in immunocompromised patients.
-However, rubella is easier than scarlet fever.
+However, in adolescents, complications such as encephalitis and meningoencephalitis are possible.
+This disease is especially dangerous for pregnant women; fetal developmental defects are possible.
+Vaccination is also prohibited for immunocompromised patients.
+However, rubella is milder than scarlet fever.

 Measles

-A dangerous infectious disease, easily transmitted by air with minor contact with the carrier of the infection.
+A dangerous infectious disease that is easily transmitted through the air with minor contact with a carrier of the infection.

 There is a vaccine against measles.
 This disease is accompanied by intoxication of the body.
-There are symptoms characteristic of a cold - cough, watery eyes, sneezing.
+There are symptoms characteristic of a cold - coughing, watery eyes, sneezing.
 The temperature rises to high values.
-The rash begins with the mucous membrane of the cheeks, then goes to the face, the whole body, to the limbs (in the form of papules that rise above the skin).
-Dangerous complications in the bronchi, can cause pneumonia.
+The rash begins from the mucous membrane of the cheeks, then moves to the face, the entire torso, and limbs (in the form of papules rising above the skin).
+Dangerous complications on the bronchi, can cause pneumonia.

 Scarlet fever

 This is an infectious disease transmitted by airborne droplets, through dirty hands and objects.
-It begins with a sore throat, chills.
-Then a small rash appears on the child's arms and legs with fever.
-Most often in the places where the arms and legs bend.
-Then the rash spreads to the face, neck, trunk.
+It starts with a sore throat and chills.
+Then a small rash appears on the child’s arms and legs with fever.
+Most often in the bends of the arms and legs.
+The rash then spreads to the face, neck, and torso.
 The source of the rash is streptococcus.
-The throat begins to ache, which is very similar to a viral infection.
-The main thing for the definition is the language.
-It will be crimson.
+The throat begins to hurt, which is very similar to a viral infection.
+The main thing for definition is language.
+It will be raspberry in color.

 As soon as the temperature begins to decrease, lamellar peeling of the skin of the hands and feet begins.
-With this disease, it is very important to observe bed rest and drinking.
+With this disease, it is very important to maintain bed rest and drink fluids.
 Antibiotics are required for treatment.
-Complications in the heart and kidneys are possible.
+Complications to the heart and kidneys are possible.

 Enterovirus infection

 Preschool children are susceptible to these diseases.
-A rash appears on the child's legs and arms without fever.
-She usually does not itch.
+A rash appears on the child’s legs and arms without fever.
+It usually doesn't itch.

-The child may be healthy or there is a rise in temperature to insignificant rates within one or two days.
-This is due to imperfection, the sensitivity of children's skin.
+The child may be healthy or there may be a slight increase in temperature within one or two days.
+This occurs due to imperfections and sensitivity of children's skin.

 Meningococcemia

 This is a very dangerous disease.
-The temperature rises to high values in a short period of time.
-A rash appears on the child's legs and arms (does not itch) in the form of irregular hemorrhages, and there is also a rash on the buttocks.
-If such rashes are found, you need to urgently call a doctor and assign the child to intensive care.
+The temperature rises to high levels in a short period of time.
+A rash appears on the child’s legs and arms (it does not itch) in the form of irregularly shaped hemorrhage, and is also present on the buttocks.
+If such rashes are detected, you should urgently call a doctor and admit the child to intensive care.

 Hemorrhagic vasculitis

-This disease is characterized by a rash in the child's arms and legs with a temperature, mainly in the area of the folds.
-Initially, small bubbles or lumps appear, then the rash turns red, takes on a rusty color and completely disappears.
-It is believed that the disease can be caused by allergies, trauma, and be the result of acute infectious diseases such as tonsillitis, pharyngitis.
-It is accompanied by an increase in temperature, joint pain.
-With a lightning-fast course of this disease, a lethal outcome is possible.
-It is necessary to carefully consider the treatment.
+This disease is characterized by a rash on the child’s arms and legs with fever, mainly in the area of the folds.
+At first, small blisters or lumps appear, then the rash turns red, acquires the color of rust, and disappears completely.
+It is believed that the disease can be caused by allergies, trauma, or be a consequence of acute infectious diseases such as tonsillitis, pharyngitis.
+Accompanied by fever and joint pain.
+With the lightning-fast course of this disease, death is possible.
+It is necessary to pay careful attention to treatment.

-There are a number of diseases in which the rash itches a lot.
-For example, with scabies, a child's rash appears on the legs and arms without fever, most often on the folds between the fingers.
-She usually itches a lot, especially at night.
-Also, with helminthiasis, the rash itches.
+There are a number of diseases in which the rashes are very itchy.
+For example, with scabies, a rash appears on a child’s legs and arms without fever, most often on the folds between the fingers.
+As a rule, it itches a lot, especially at night.
+Also, with helminthiasis, the rashes itch.

-The presence of fungus on the skin in children is one of the causes of rashes in the form of blisters, erosions, and red spots.
-The places of localization of the fungus, as a rule, are on the legs, palms, feet, wrists.
+The presence of fungus on the skin of children is one of the causes of rashes in the form of blisters, erosions, and red spots.
+The localization of the fungus is usually on the legs, palms, feet, and wrists.
 The rash spreads especially quickly on moist areas of the skin.
-It can be easily transmitted through contact with an infected object.
-Especially often, infections occur in places where the environment is humid (shower, bathroom).
+Can be easily transmitted through contact with a contaminated object.
+Infections occur especially often in places where there is a damp environment (shower, bathroom).
 The disease is accompanied by severe itching without fever.

 Small rash without itching

-If a small rash appears on the child's arms and legs, it does not itch, perhaps pseudotuberculosis is at the initial stage of development.
+If a small rash appears on the child’s arms and legs and does not itch, pseudotuberculosis may be at the initial stage of development.
 This disease is transmitted by rodents - after contact with things to which they had access.
-This disease appears in children very rarely, but still it exists.
+This disease appears very rarely in children, but it still exists.

-If a baby was born with congenital syphilis, has been infected in utero, the rash may appear from time to time without bothering him.
+If a child was born with congenital syphilis or was infected in utero, the rash may appear from time to time without bothering him.
 These are papules with a pustular core.
 Such rashes are not accompanied by itching and fever.

-Also, a small rash can be the result of an inherited infectious disease such as psoriasis.
-In children under 2 years of age, it is rare, however, at an older age, the risk of development, having heredity, is quite possible.
-It begins with a small rash in the form of round and oval dry plaques of a red-pink color, peeling is noticeable on top.
-It spreads over large areas of the skin, in the area of the knees, elbows, head - this is a characteristic sign of psoriasis.
-This type of rash does not itch.
-In infants, it may appear and pass, and at an older age, it may return again.
+Also, a small rash can be the result of a hereditary infectious disease such as psoriasis.
+In children under 2 years of age it is rare, but at an older age the risk of development, due to heredity, is quite possible.
+It begins with a small rash in the form of dry plaques of round and oval shape, red-pink in color, with noticeable peeling on top.
+It spreads over large areas of the skin, in the area of the knees, elbows, and head - this is a characteristic sign of psoriasis.
+This rash does not itch.
+In infants it can appear and go away, and in adulthood it can return again.

 Allergic reaction

-With allergic dermatitis, in addition to rashes on the face, trunk, there may be a rash on the child's legs and arms.
+With allergic dermatitis, in addition to rashes on the face and torso, the child may have a rash on the legs and arms.
 The photos clearly demonstrate the manifestation of an allergic reaction.
-Rashes can be present both on a small area of the skin and on an extensive one.
-As a rule, accompanying signs are peeling and severe itching.
-At the same time, the body temperature remains within the normal range, the intoxication of the body does not occur.
-Such a reaction is possible to food, household chemicals, medications.
+Rashes can be present either on a small area of skin or on a large one.
+As a rule, accompanying symptoms are peeling and severe itching.
+The body temperature remains within normal limits, and no intoxication of the body occurs.
+This reaction is possible to food, household chemicals, and medications.

-If a child has allergies, you need to be extremely careful with allergens, exclude them, if possible, from the diet, as there is a risk of Quincke's edema.
-Respiratory arrest, laryngeal edema are possible.
+If a child has allergies, you need to be extremely careful with allergens and exclude them from the diet if possible, as there is a risk of angioedema.
+Possible respiratory arrest and laryngeal swelling.

-Urticaria - a small rash - can be a reaction to temperature factors, cold, sun.
+Hives - a small rash - can be a reaction to temperature factors, cold, or sun.

-What not to do if a child has a rash
+What not to do if a rash is detected in a child

-First of all, it is strictly forbidden in situations where you saw rashes on your baby's body:
+First of all, it is strictly prohibited in situations where you see rashes on your baby’s body:

 • Squeeze out pustules.

-• Treat with brilliant green or other means before examining a doctor.
+• Treat with brilliant green or other means until examined by a doctor.

 • Self-medicate.

-If the rash on your child's arms and legs itches, do not let the child scratch it.
+If the rash on your child's arms and legs itches, do not let him scratch it.

-If a rash is detected, it is necessary to limit contact with others, as the disease can be contagious.
+If a rash is detected, you should limit contact with others, as the disease may be contagious.

 As we saw earlier, a rash can be an important symptom or result of a disease.
-A doctor's examination is mandatory to establish the correct diagnosis and prescribe the appropriate treatment in order to exclude possible complications.
+An examination by a doctor is required to make a correct diagnosis and prescribe appropriate treatment to eliminate possible complications.

 Therapy

 Treatment of rashes is, first of all, elimination of the disease that caused them.
-In case of infectious ailments, it is recommended to adhere to bed rest, take antipyretics, antihistamines, and treat rashes.
-If necessary, antibiotics are prescribed (to exclude the development of side effects).
+For infectious diseases, it is recommended to adhere to bed rest, take antipyretics, antihistamines, and treat rashes.
+If necessary, antibiotics are prescribed (to avoid the development of side effects).

-Allergy sufferers must be monitored by an allergist.
-You need to eliminate allergens from your diet.
-And you should also follow the doctor's prescriptions, take antihistamines or glucocorticosteroids.
-In case of fungal diseases or scabies, supervision by a dermatologist is necessary.
+Allergy sufferers should definitely see an allergist.
+It is necessary to exclude allergens from your diet.
+You should also follow your doctor’s instructions and take antihistamines or glucocorticosteroids.
+In case of fungal diseases or scabies, observation by a dermatologist is necessary.

-The skin in childhood is not yet adapted to the manifestations of the external environment, therefore it requires special attention and care.
-First of all, you must follow the rules of hygiene.
+The skin in childhood is not yet adapted to the manifestations of the external environment, so it requires special attention and care.
+First of all, it is necessary to observe the rules of hygiene.

-Parents should make sure that all necessary vaccinations against dangerous diseases are received.
+Parents should ensure that all necessary vaccinations against dangerous diseases are received.

-If your baby suffers from a manifestation of allergies, be sure to see an allergist.
-Proper treatment, observation will help the child outgrow this difficult period.
+If your baby suffers from allergies, be sure to see an allergist.
+Proper treatment and observation will help the child outgrow this difficult period.
 Eliminate allergens from your baby's diet.

-Strengthen the child's immunity so that he can easily and without consequences fight diseases.
+Strengthen your child’s immunity so that he can fight diseases easily and without consequences.

 The child has a rash and fever

-Different types of rash can be a manifestation of viral and bacterial infections in a child.
-Rashes with an infectious nature are in second place after allergic rashes.
+Different types of rashes can be a manifestation of viral and bacterial infections in a child.
+Rashes with an infectious nature are in second place after allergic ones in terms of prevalence.

-Signs of an infectious process are both the rash itself and diarrhea, fever in the child, as well as cough, runny nose.
-The child may feel general weakness, refuse to eat, complain of abdominal pain.
-If a child has a rash accompanied by at least one of these symptoms, then it is imperative to show it to the pediatrician.
+Signs of an infectious process include the rash itself, diarrhea, fever in the child, as well as a cough and runny nose.
+The child may feel general weakness, refuse to eat, and complain of abdominal pain.
+If your child has a rash accompanied by at least one of these symptoms, then you should definitely show him to your pediatrician.

 Viral rash

-If the rash is caused by measles, chickenpox, infectious erythema, or rubella, parents can independently determine the cause.
-But with a nonspecific small rash and temperature, this is difficult to do.
-Usually, a viral rash at a temperature appears first on the face and trunk, and then spreads to the legs and arms.
+If the rash is caused by measles, chickenpox, erythema infectiosum or rubella, then parents can independently determine its cause.
+But with a nonspecific small rash and fever, this is difficult to do.
+Typically, a viral rash with fever appears first on the face and torso, and then spreads to the legs and arms.
 Another common infection is roseola infantum.
-It is manifested by a high temperature that lasts up to eight days.
-Then the child's high fever is replaced by a rash in the form of flat pink spots.
-They appear on the back, abdomen and chest, and then on the legs and arms.
+It manifests itself as a high fever that lasts up to eight days.
+Then the child’s high fever gives way to a rash in the form of flat pink spots.
+They appear on the back, stomach and chest, and then on the legs and arms.

-No specific treatment for roseola in babies is required.
-If the temperature is too high, it is enough to give the crumbs an antipyretic.
+Roseola in infants does not require specific treatment.
+If the temperature is too high, it is enough to give the baby an antipyretic.

 Bacterial rash

-Among the bacterial infections that provoke a rash after a high fever in a child, the most common are impetigo and scarlet fever.
-With scarlet fever, the rash is small, red.
+Among the bacterial infections that cause a rash after a high fever in a child, the most common are impetigo and scarlet fever.
+With scarlet fever, the rash is small and red.
 It usually appears on the cheeks, arms and legs, but almost never on the skin between the upper lip and nose.
-Scarlet fever is contagious, so a sick child needs to be isolate faster.
+Scarlet fever is contagious, so a sick child should be treated as soon as possible isolate faster.
 Treatment is with antibiotics.

 With impetigo, the rash affects the skin around the nose and mouth.
-The rash is red, raised bumps with pus and a yellowish crust on top.
-This contagious disease is treated with antibiotic creams under the supervision of a physician.
+The rash appears as red, raised bumps with pus and a yellowish crust on top.
+This contagious disease is treated under the supervision of a doctor with creams containing an antibiotic.

-In order to exclude or correctly diagnose the disease that caused the rash in a young child, do not ignore the visit to the pediatrician.
-The disease can be not only contagious, but also cause a number of serious complications.
+In order to exclude or correctly diagnose the disease that caused the rash in a small child, do not ignore a visit to the pediatrician.
+The disease can not only be contagious, but also cause a number of serious complications.

-And finally, do not allow your baby to scratch the skin.
-Even common chickenpox can cause scars and pockmarks on the face and body.
-And complexes about appearance are not needed by anyone.
+And finally, do not allow your baby to scratch his skin.
+Even ordinary chickenpox can cause scars and pockmarks on the face and body.
+And no one needs complexes about appearance.

-Select a heading Adenoids Angina Uncategorized Wet cough Wet cough In children Sinusitis Cough Cough in children Laryngitis ENT Diseases Traditional methods of treating Sinusitis Folk remedies for cough Folk remedies for rhinitis Runny nose Runny nose in pregnant Runny nose in adults Runny nose in children Otitis treatment Cough drugs Sinusitis Treatments for cough Treatments for the common cold Symptoms of sinusitis Cough syrups Dry cough Dry cough in children Temperature Tonsillitis Tracheitis Pharyngitis
+Select a category Adenoids Sore throat Uncategorized Wet cough Wet cough In children Sinusitis Cough Cough in children Laryngitis ENT Diseases Traditional methods of treating Sinusitis Folk remedies for cough Folk remedies for the runny nose Runny nose Runny nose in pregnant women Runny nose in adults Runny nose in children Review of drugs Otitis Cough preparations Treatments for Sinusitis Treatments for cough Treatments for the runny nose Symptoms of Sinusitis Cough syrups Dry cough Dry cough in children Temperature Tonsillitis Tracheitis Pharyngitis

-Many infectious diseases, usually occurring in childhood, but sometimes occurring in adults, are accompanied by the simultaneous presence of symptoms such as cough and rash.
+Many infectious diseases, which usually occur in childhood, but sometimes occur in adults, are accompanied by the simultaneous presence of symptoms such as cough and rash.

-An accurate diagnosis of the disease can only be determined by a doctor.
-The fact is that different diseases have similar symptoms, and the treatment, prevention of possible complications, and also the determination of which diseases in the future a person will be protected depends on the correct diagnosis.
+Only a doctor can determine an accurate diagnosis of the disease.
+The fact is that different diseases have similar symptoms, and treatment, prevention of possible complications, and also determination of which diseases a person will be protected from in the future depend on the correct diagnosis.
 After all these diseases, a stable, almost 100% immunity is developed.

-A rash on the body of a child is a symptom of infectious diseases such as measles, scarlet fever, rubella, chickenpox.
+A rash on a child’s body is a symptom of the infectious diseases measles, scarlet fever, rubella, and chickenpox.

-With a cough and a rash without fever, one can suspect an allergic reaction to various irritants, such as: pollen, animal hair, food, dusty air, medications.
+When you have a cough and rash without fever, you can suspect an allergic reaction to various irritants, such as pollen, animal hair, food, dust in the air, medications.

 All infectious diseases have an incubation (latent) period.
-At this time, the infection spreads in the body, but there are no manifestations of the disease yet.
+At this time, the infection is spreading in the body, but there are no manifestations of the disease yet.
 Over time, the first symptoms of the disease begin to appear, often at this time there is no rash or cough yet.

-Let's try to understand the symptoms of the above-described infectious diseases and decide how not to make a mistake with the diagnosis.
+Let's try to understand the symptoms of the infectious diseases described above and decide how not to make a mistake with the diagnosis.

 Measles

-One of the highly contagious diseases is measles.
-Basically, it affects children aged 2-5 years.
-Sometimes there are whole epidemics of measles, especially if the population has not been massively vaccinated.
+One highly contagious disease is measles.
+It mainly affects children aged 2-5 years.
+Sometimes entire measles epidemics occur, especially if the population has not been vaccinated en masse.
 The causative agent of the disease is a virus characterized by weak resistance in the external environment.
-It tends to quickly die outside the human body.
-The virus is neutralized by boiling, treatment with disinfectants, and radiation.
+It tends to die quickly outside the human body.
+The virus is neutralized by boiling, treatment with disinfectants, and irradiation.
 However, this does not prevent the rapid spread of the disease.
 Measles is transmitted by airborne droplets quite easily.
-The virus enters the body through the respiratory mucosa.
+The virus enters the body through the mucous membrane of the respiratory system.

 The incubation period for measles is eight to fourteen days.
-At this time, the virus multiplies in the lymph nodes, the virus is also found in the tonsils and spleen.
-Obvious symptoms of the disease begin to appear at the moment the multiplied virus enters the blood from the lymph nodes.
-During the incubation period, immunity decreases sharply and the body's resistance to bacterial infections decreases.
+At this time, the virus multiplies in the lymph nodes, and the virus is also found in the tonsils and spleen.
+Obvious symptoms of the disease begin to appear when the multiplied virus enters the blood from the lymph nodes.
+During the incubation period, immunity sharply decreases and the body's resistance to bacterial infections decreases.

 In addition to catarrhal phenomena, there is: